davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 ### Thread-level parallelism

-In .NET the easiest way to exploit parallelism is [Task Parallel Library](https://en.wikipedia.org/wiki/Parallel_Extensions#Task_Parallel_Library), specifically the `Parallel.Foreach` construct.  .NET will take care of distributing the work to different worker threads and managing that for you.
+In .NET the easiest way for us to exploit parallelism is the [Task Parallel Library](https://en.wikipedia.org/wiki/Parallel_Extensions#Task_Parallel_Library), specifically the `Parallel.Foreach` construct.  .NET will take care of distributing the work to different worker threads and managing that for you.

 Honestly, I don't have much to say about this - Ballmer-Jobs' quote below sums it up.
 TPL is perfectly suited for this task.